UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 grep ^ATOM 4bjx.pdb > 4bjx-protein.pdb
 ```

+An example of the protein only file can be downloaded from [here](examples/4bjx-protein.pdb).
 To remove alternative conformers for residues and get a report on any non-standard residues use `pdb4amber`, part of the AmberTools package:

 ```